streamlit/docs/content/get-started/main-concepts/advanced-concepts.md

 # Advanced Streamlit concepts

 Now that you know how a Streamlit app runs and handles data, let's talk about being efficient.
-With all that rerunning of your script, you'll need to cut out unecessary, repeated computation.
-Caching allows you to save the output of a function so that you don't need to repeat a calculation with each rerun or even when a new user comes along.
+Caching allows you to save the output of a function so you can skip over it on rerun.
 Session State lets you save information for each user that is preserved between reruns.
 This not only allows you to avoid unecessary recalculation, but also allows you to create dynamic pages and handle progressive processes.

 ## Caching